RJPearson94/terraform-provider-twilio/docs/resources/conversations_user.md

 The following arguments are supported:

 - `service_sid` - (Mandatory) The SID of the service to associate the user with.
 Changing this forces a new resource to be created
 - `identity` - (Mandatory) The identity of the user.
-Changing this forces a new resource to be created
+Changing this forces a new resource to be created.
+The value cannot be an empty string
-- `friendly_name` - (Optional) The friendly name of the user
+- `friendly_name` - (Optional) The friendly name of the user.
+The length of the string must be between `0` and `256` characters (inclusive).
+The default value is an empty string/ no configuration specified
 - `role_sid` - (Optional) The SID of the role to associate with the user
-- `attributes` - (Optional) JSON string of user attributes
+- `attributes` - (Optional) JSON string of user attributes.
+The default value is `{}`

 ## Attributes Reference